nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 # HYCOM environment settings in EXPT.src

-Some HYCOM environment settings are controlled by EXPT.src.
+Some HYCOM settings are controlled by EXPT.src.
 Below is a list

     export SIGVER=2      # Version of equation of state (this is 7-term sigma 2).
 Must not cause conflict with thflag in blkdat.input export NMPI=4        # Number of MPI threads to use